rtdip/core/docs/domains/weather/overview.md

 * Profitability
 * Wholesale settlements

 **Innowatts Weather Data** - Load forecasting i.e. predicting the consumption patterns of electrical users going forward is the primary service within Innowatts.
-Load forecasting is essential for the electrical domain to meet the demand and supply equilibrium**.**
+Load forecasting is essential for the electrical domain to meet the demand and supply equilibrium.

 The Innowatts weather service ingests METAR data, stores it in S3 and loads it into AWS Redshift where it is queryable via an API service. <em>See Diagram 3</em>.